Smash (Indonesian band): 2011: SM*SH and Cinta Cenat Cenut

-Cinta Cenat Cenut is the 1st television series, starring the members of the SM*SH alone, & they became the main character in this series.
+Cinta Cenat Cenut is the 1st television series, starring the members of the SM*SH alone, & they became the main characters in this series.
 The show is aired on Trans TV since February 18, 2011.
 In this series, SM*SH acted with other Indonesian artists, such as Natasha Rizki & Zaneta Georgina.
-Because of this, they started getting advertising contracts from Telkomsel, & they also become the face of 'Sosis So Nice' advertisements.
+Because of this, they started getting advertising contracts from Telkomsel, & they also became the face of 'Sosis So Nice' advertisements.
 On April 10, 2011, they celebrated their 1st anniversary in "Hip Hip Hura Tolak Angin Karnaval SCTV 2011", which took place in the field Lumintang Denpasar, Bali.
 Despite the unfortunate weather conditions, the fans of SM*SH, "(Sm*sh blast)", remained ecstatically shouting & singing along.
 On March 6, 2011, SM*SH released a 2nd single, entitled "Senyum Semangat".
 Their 1st live performance of this eurodance song was aired by "Inbox" SCTV.
-Consequently, this song reach the top on the charts Indonesia.
+Consequently, this song reached the top of the charts in Indonesia.

-In the event Indonesia music awards, "SCTV Music Awards 2011", SM*SH was invited to read the nomination for "New Arrivals Album Duo Group".
-They also performed their single, "I Heart You", with another well known Indonesian singer, Afgan.
+In the event of the Indonesian music awards, "SCTV Music Awards 2011", SM*SH was invited to read the nomination for "New Arrivals Album Duo Group".
+They also performed their single, "I Heart You", with another well-known Indonesian singer, Afgan.
 Apart from that, they also sang "Senyum Semangat".
 At the launch of their official website, (Sm*sh blast) www.smash blast.co.id, they said that they're in the process of writing new songs & recording their up coming album.
 On June 26, 2011, SM*SH released his 1st studio album, titled SM*SH named as its own name or so called self titled.
-The album contains 10 songs including 4 recycled songs.
-SM*SH debut album were also sold in Indonesian out lets of KFC.
+The album contains 10 songs, including 4 recycled songs.
+SM*SH debut album was also sold in Indonesian outlets of KFC.

 In October 2011, SM*SH released their debut album in Malaysia & Singapore to achieve success abroad, especially in Southeast Asia.
 On October 30, 2011, SM*SH held a mini concert, titled "SM*SH Untukmu Indonesia".
 The concert was held at the Arena Sports Mall Kelapa Gading, North Jakarta.
 After the success of their TV series, they're coming back for a second season, Cinta Cenat Cenut 2.
-The 2nd season began airing in Trans TV on December 3, at 8.30 pm.
+The 2nd season began airing on Trans TV on December 3, at 8.30 pm.

-In 2012, SM*SH is planning on going world wide with their music.
+In 2012, SM*SH was planning on going worldwide with their music.

 2013: Morgan leaving SM*SH and won Mnet Asian Music Awards

-Morgan announced he was leaving SM*SH in October, & he moved to be as actor for soap opera Surat Kecil Untuk Tuhan the series with Nikita Willy.
-In November 22, they won Mnet Asian Music Awards as the Best Asian Artist in Indonesia region.
+Morgan announced he was leaving SM*SH in October, & he moved to be an actor for the soap opera Surat Kecil Untuk Tuhan, the series with Nikita Willy.
+On November 22, they won Mnet Asian Music Awards as the Best Asian Artist in Indonesia region.